UPDATE ON BCCD COVID-19 RESPONSE PLAN (7/10/20)

 - Ipsen Road and Newburg Village Conservation Areas

-- Kinnikinnick Creek Conservation Area Horse Trail is closed.
+- Kinnikinnick Creek Conservation Area HORSE TRAIL IS OPEN

 - Long Prairie Trail